Skip to main content

 Common pitfalls

-Forgetting to square in distance formula
+Forgetting to square inside the distance formula

 Key takeaways